brighthive/data-trust-legal/examples/dt-canadian-member-agreement.md

 ###
-*Approved Uses*
+*Allowable Uses*

 **[Data Trust Members should include Allowable Uses for member-contributed data and/or trust-managed data resources]**

-An electronic registry of Exhibit C Data Trust Goals, Projects and Approved Uses is maintained and updated [insert Data Trust Goals, Projects and Uses Registry URL]
+An electronic registry of Exhibit C Data Trust Goals, Projects and Allowable Uses is maintained and updated [insert Data Trust Goals, Projects and Uses Registry URL]
+##

 ##
 ### EXHIBIT D